Goggles!

 ---o0o---

-This link leads you to a book that describes and illustrates with black & white photographs the majority of military aircraft that landed at the Davis-Monthan Airfield between 1925 and 1936 (including pilot Tinker's Curtiss and Boeing types).
+"Military Aircraft of the Davis Monthan Register, 1925-1936" is available at the link.
+This book describes and illustrates with black & white photographs the majority of military aircraft that landed at the Davis-Monthan Airfield between 1925 and 1936.
 The book includes biographies of some of the pilots who flew the aircraft to Tucson as well as extensive listings of all the pilots and airplanes.
+Or use this FORM to order a copy signed by the author.
+ISBN 978-0-9843074-2-5.

 ---o0o---